 A large business plan has to pass an Affordability Test for each and every employee.

-What the employee pays toward the employee-only premium (for single coverage, do not count what he might pay toward spouse/partner or children’s coverage) cannot exceed 9.5% of his/her Modified Adjusted Gross Income.
+What the employee pays toward the employee-only premium (for single coverage, do not count what he might pay toward spouse/partner or children’s coverage) cannot exceed 9.83% of his/her annual household income, and must cover at least 60% of the services covered under the plan.

-If your plan is unaffordable, and at least one employee tries to use a tax subsidy to get lower costs on Obamacare Individual or Family Insurance plans, then the penalty is $3,000 per employee per year.
+If your plan is unaffordable, and at least one employee tries to use a tax subsidy to get lower costs on Obamacare Individual or Family Insurance plans, then the penalty is $4,060 per employee per year who receives the subsidized plan.

 Is It Better to “Pay or Play”?